greenwyrt/plover2CAT/docs/howto/captions.md

 ### Buffer Type

 The most important setting is to select either `Word Buffer` or `Time Buffer`.
 Only one buffer is enabled at a time.
+Note that if you change the setting for a buffer, the buffer type is automatically selected.

 A word buffer sets the minimum words behind Plover2CAT will send to be formatted into captions, a "buffer" for making changes.

 For example, if the value is 2 for a word buffer, and the text is `This is a first example`, after writing `example`, the text `This is a ` would have been sent to captions already.
 It is possible to undo or change the text `first example` but not the preceding text.

 For a time buffer, the setting is in milliseconds.
 The editor will send any text produced more than x milliseconds ago to captions.
-This will send all text up to the end if writing stops for longer than the time buffer setting.

 For both buffer types, the text in the buffer is only checked after *steno writing*.
-For example, if writing stops, and words are left in the buffer, they remain there until writing resumes.
-To send all text to captions, use `Flushing` as described below.
+To send all text to captions immediately, use `Flushing` as described below.

 ### `Maximum caption length`